StudioEtrange/mambo/README.md

 * with this system you cannot logout of calibreweb but only by logout from organizr2.
 And you can not to login as a different user into calibreweb for debug or test purpose
 * to debug/test add a direct access port to calibre web dedicated to your media : `CALIBREWEB_BOOKS_DIRECT_ACCESS_PORT=22222` and access it through `http://localhost:22222`

-### Calibre Web new users

-To add a matching plex user to Calibre web, you can check registerd plex username/mail in Ombi user list

-* Admin / Users / Add New user
-    * Username : same as plex username
-    * Password : anything you want
-    * Mail : same as plex mail
-    * Language : choose a language for UI